 Most classes will be conducted as a ballet technique class.
 Brief in-class lectures and viewing of ballet videos will also be included to deepen the students' understanding of ballet's history and development.

-Previous ballet training required.
+At least two years previous ballet training required.
+Students with extensive experience in another dance technique, the willingness to be in over one's head, and to put in a lot of extra effort may try the class.
 Students are required to wear soft ballet slippers (canvas or leather) for the course.
 Please contact the instructor for additional information on where to purchase shoes and with any questions regarding prior dance training prerequisites.

 Class assignments and grading